Do not index

 It’s a new business venture, like a startup.
 Being in their infancy, these businesses don’t have a specific plan but they are on the stock exchange.
 Also, their only asset is cash and limited investments.
 Indeed, no other asset.
 Often, people create them with the sole purpose of buying other companies.
 A recurring term associated with them is IPO, aka the initial public offering.
 The blank check businesses use unconventional IPO methods.

 Traditionally, a public company waits to have a business plan and assets, before its IPO.
 Meaning, before any acquisition or merger.
 Instead, these blank check options simply jump in the mix, joining a private company to make it a publicly traded one.
 Hence, they are shell corporations.

-If you have watched the movie The Laundromat (or any gangster movie, for that matter) you might have an idea of these are.
-Simply, they don’t have any offices nor employees.
+If you have watched the movie The Laundromat (or any gangster movie, for that matter) you might have an idea of what these are.
+Simply, they don’t have any offices or employees.
 Just a bank account and an address, often to a financial provider.
 Often, its purpose is to facilitate transactions.
 Hence the registration in offshore financial centers, like Switzerland or Panama.

 So, does this mean SPACs aren’t legit?

 No, it just means that their creators have found an easier (and sometimes cheaper) way to acquire private companies.
 And, ultimately, to make a profit.

 This is a current and modern trend.
 In a sense, the pandemic helped propel it.
 Uncertainty dominates the stock market and acquisitions and mergers have become more volatile.
 The values of stocks go up and down quicker than ever, dictated by investors’ fears and hopes.
 Hence, putting a company in the public market isn’t as predictable as it was.